A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 Business Story Ideas (and many more can be tailored to the industry you cover)

-- How to transform your business mindset from “victim” to “abundance” with Covid-19
+- How to transform your business mindset from “victim” to “abundance”

 - Chromey’s story of overcoming business loss from Covid-19